 You’ve booked your trip and scheduled it into your calendar.
-Travel planning should be part of the adventure.
 Here are some resources to help you get ready:

 - Find out how we live comfortably and safely in the wilderness—from sleeping arrangements, to the menu, to your comfortable wilderness toilet system